chaddjohnson/greatupsells/README.md

 Follow steps 1 and 2 under "Integrate your app with EventBridge" in [this tutorial](https://shopify.dev/tutorials/manage-webhook-events-with-eventbridge) to set up an event source for the app in Shopify, and then associate the event source with the event bus in the AWS Console.

-### Deploying
+### Deployment

 Simply push to the appropriate branch.

-CircleCI is used for deployment.
+GitHub Actions is used for deployment.
 Deployment is automatic when Git pushes occur to branches corresponding to environments:

-- `master` = development environment
-- `test` = test environment
+- `test`
-- `production` = production environment
+- `production`

-All infrastructure will be setup and updated via Terraform with each deployment.
+Initial deployments should occur in the following order:

+1. `infrastructure`
+1. `services/logs`
+1. `services/webhooks`
+1. `services/shops`
+1. `services/email`
+1. `services/shop-api-gateway`
+1. `services/admin-api-gateway`
+1. `services/storefront-api-gateway`
+1. `applications/shopify-admin`
+1. `applications/shopify-storefront`
+1. `applications/admin`

 ## Infrastructure

-Hosting is with AWS.
+All infrastructure is managed via Serverless, Terraform, and Ansible with each deployment.
+Linux is used for hosting.

+AWS is used for hosting.
 The following AWS services are used:

+- Lambda
 - API Gateway
-- Lambda
-- EventBridge
 - EC2
 - SNS
 - SQS
 - S3
+- EventBridge
 - CloudFront
 - CloudWatch Events
 - SES
 - SSM
+- Elasticsearch
 - ACM
-- Elasticsearch

-All infrastructure is managed via Serverless, Terraform, and Ansible.
-Linux is used for hosting.

 ## Architecture